 As a result, the decision of whether or not to pursue an extradition waiver can be a confusing one.
 Our team of attorneys can explain whether it is better to waive or challenge the extradition process.

 Get in touch with a qualified attorney knowledgeable in all aspects of extradition waivers for your unique case.

 Need Advice on Extradition Waivers?

-The advantages of waiving the extradition process can vary case to case, and it is therefore important to understand whether it would benefit your particular situation.
+The advantages of waiving the extradition process can vary from case to case, so it is important to understand whether it would benefit your particular situation.

 Our attorneys are experts in criminal law and the federal process regarding extradition requests and challenges.
 We are trained to fight extradition requests even before extradition proceedings have even begun.